-Back in 2007, as a college freshman free from the chains of home, with a love of highways and a car that needed driving, I embarked to drive every mile of state highway in Washington.
+Back in 2007, as a college freshman free to live as I pleased, with a love of highways and a car that needed driving, I embarked to drive every mile of state highway in Washington.
 At that point, a monster was born.
 In 2009 I moved to Wyoming and clinched that system.
 In 2011 I moved to Arizona and clinched that system.
 In 2013, I moved to Montana and finally clinched the Idaho system in 2014.
 While doing all that, I managed to drive and photograph at least a little bit in most of these United States.
 I’m currently working on driving the Montana highway system.
 Montana is a bit of a daunting system, lots of unpaved secondaries over a massive state, but it’s a journey that I am enjoying taking.

-I currently have a couple year backlog on getting things posted.
+As for the remainder of content, I currently have a couple year backlog on getting things posted.
 I focus on getting Montana stuff up immediately, and then things go in reverse order by state.
-Since it’s winter here in Montana, I’m really trying to get caught up.
-I’m finally through 2012 stuff.
+I’m really trying to get caught up and am finally through 2012 stuff.